republicprotocol/republic-go/docs/docs/architecture/index.md

 # Architecture

-The official Go implementation of Republic Protocol uses two core design principles.
+Development of the official Go implementation of Republic Protocol is inspired by two core design principles.

 **[Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle)** encourages a layered design and a uni-direction flow of dependencies that is decoupled from the flow of control.